Welcome to the Tamworth Region

 - Barraba has earned the title of “The Bird Watchers’ Paradise”.
 It has 14 well-signposted bird routes on old drovers’ trails and travelling stock routes.
 Brochures from the Barraba Bakery and Barraba Fruit and Veg help twitchers identify 190 birds in the area, including the endangered regent honeyeater.
 Download information on bird routes of the Tamworth Regional Council Area at www.tamworthbirdwatchers.com

 - Plan your visit to Barraba to coincide with annual events that celebrate the town’s blue-ribbon cultural richness.
-There’s the Barraba Show in February, the Frost Over Barraba Arts Festival in June (with several exhibitions and many workshops on various mediums), Barraba Race Day in September and the Barraba International Festival in November.
+There’s the Barraba Show in February, the Frost Over Barraba Arts Festival in June (with several exhibitions and many workshops on various mediums and, Barraba Race Day in September.

 - The natural environment surrounding Barraba demands an extended stay.
 Head to Horton Falls to see the 83-metre-high waterfall.
 See Rocky Creek Glacial Area – another geological wonder, which boasts rock formations and pools resulting from glaciers 290 million years ago.